ncbi/vadr/documentation/advbuild.md

       1 MZ516105 polymerase 15060..15060:+ [24>5,
       1 MZ516105 polymerase 15060..15060:+ [2316>5,
       1 MZ516105 polymerase 15060..15060:+ [22>5]
-      1 MZ516105 polymerase 15060..15060:+ [2078>5,
-..snip..
 ```

-It turns out the example we looked at about in `attachment
+It turns out that the example we looked at above in attachment
-glycoprotein` for model `MZ516105` with a difference of 6 nucleotides
+glycoprotein for model `MZ516105` with a difference of 6 nucleotides
 is the most common one.
-Let's investigate one of those sequences further:
+Let's investigate one of the sequences with
+that particular alert further:

 ```
 $ grep indf3pst va2-rsv.r500/va2-rsv.r500.vadr.alt | grep MZ516105 | grep 5620 | awk '{ print $2 }' | $VADREASELDIR/esl-selectn 1 - > ex8.list